Important Update About the Manaslu Circuit Trek

 In the autumn season (September to November), the weather is stable and dry, with clear skies and beautiful views of the mountains.
 This season is also the busiest time of the year for trekking, and the tea houses and lodges can get crowded, so it's important to book your accommodation in advance.

-Accommodation during the Manaslu Circuit Trek:
+Accommodation During the Manaslu Circuit Trek:

 - Dinner: Dal Bhat consists of steamed rice, lentil soup, a vegetable curry, meat or fish, Momos, Fried Rice, Noodles, Thukpa, Chaumin, Pizza in some places, papad, Vegetable salad, Potato items, Pasta, and Soup.